-Compare Apache Tika with top alternatives in the document processing category.
+Compare Apache Tika with top alternatives in the automation & workflows category.
 Find detailed side-by-side comparisons to help you choose the best tool for your needs.

 These tools are commonly compared with Apache Tika and offer similar functionality.